lemoncheesecake/lemoncheesecake/doc/fixtures.rst

         resp = api.get("GET", "/some/resource")
         [...]

-Fixtures can be injected into suites through parameters passed to ``setup_suite`` and class instance / module attributes:
+Fixtures can also be injected into suites through parameters passed to ``setup_suite`` and class instance / module attributes:

 .. code-block:: python